tom-jj-G/bikesharing/citibike_analysis.md

 The analysis where based on:
 - [Des Moines and NYC Census Data](https://www.census.gov/quickfacts/fact/table/newyorkcitynewyork,desmoinescityiowa/PST045219)

-**As stated previously for population, gender repartition are quite similar between the two cities so NYC results could be forecasted for Des Moines.**
+**As stated previously for population, gender repartition is quite similar between the two cities so NYC results could be forecasted for Des Moines.**

 >![Slide10.PNG](Bike_Sharing_Analysis/Slide10.PNG)

 ### Density of McDonald's and influence on trips

-Here below the major result found.
+Here below the major results found.
 Each story has been commented.

 The analysis where based on csv data provided (cf. [Data](Data/) folder).